-- Divide and pat out dough in 2 oiled 12-inch (30 cm) round pizza pans.
-(Toppings are thick, so 2 smaller pizzas are better than 1 large one.)
+1. Divide and pat out dough in 2 oiled 12-inch (30-cm) round pizza pans.
+(Toppings are thick so 2 smaller pizzas are better than 1 large one.)
 Form a rim around edges.
-Dough resists flattening, so let rest between patting while continuing with toppings.
+Dough resists flattening so let rest between patting while continuing with toppings.

-- To make sauce, heat oil in a large frying pan over medium-high heat.
-Crumble in beef.
-Sauté, stirring often, for 5–8 minutes, until browned.
+2. To make sauce, heat oil in a large frying pan over medium-high heat.
+Crumble in beef; sauté, stirring often for 5 to 8 minutes or until browned.
 Drain off any accumulated fat.
-Add garlic, chili powder and cumin.
-Sauté for 1 minute.
-Stir in salsa; reduce heat to low.
-Cover and simmer for 20 minutes.
-Cool until lukewarm or cover and refrigerate for up to 1 day.
+Add garlic, chili powder and cumin; sauté 1 minute.
+Stir in salsa; reduce heat to low, cover and simmer for 20 minutes.
+Cool until lukewarm or cover and refrigerate for up to a day.

-- Place pizza on lowest rack.
-Bake for 5–10 minutes.
+6. Place pizza on lowest rack.
+Bake 5 to 10 minutes.
 Use a spatula to turn up 1 corner of the dough to check for browning.
-When nicely browned, move pizza to top rack and bake for 5–8 minutes, until top is golden.
+When nicely browned, move pizza to top rack for 5 to 8 minutes or until top is golden.

-- To preserve crispy bottom, slide onto a cooling rack.
-Cut with kitchen shears.
-Serve slices with a sprinkling of coriander, a dollop of sour cream and 1 or 2 upturned tortilla chips.
-Pass additional salsa, tortilla chips and a bowl of black olives.
+7. To preserve crispy bottom, slide onto a cooling rack; cut with kitchen shears.
+Serve slices with a sprinkling of coriander, a dollop of sour cream and an upturned tortilla chip or 2.
+Pass additional salsa and tortilla chips―and a bowl of black olives.

 1 to 2½ tsp (5 to 12 mL) bread machine or instant dry yeast